cartof/digitalDLSorter/README.md

 -c data/countsMatrix.tsv.gz --minCounts=1 --minCells=1 \
 -o digitalDLSorterDemo -p Demo -d 4
 ```
 Be patient this may take a few hours to run.
 It is not very optimized. `-d 4` will use 4 threads for some steps of the estimation.
-Adjust it depending on your resources
+Adjust it depending on your resources.
-Results will be stored at `digitalDLSorterDemo/` folder
+Results will be stored at `digitalDLSorterDemo/` folder.

 ### Simulating Single Cells

-Using the `Demo.All.zinbParams.rds` file with the estimated parameters we will generate new single cell profiles.
+Using the `Demo.All.zinbParams.rds` r object file with the estimated parameters we will generate new single cell profiles.

 We will simulate 100 cell profiles per cell type `-t All -n 100`.
 In our dataset we have 10 cells types so we will end up with 1000 simulated single cell profiles.